 Finding a Better Sweetener

-My journey into chocolate started with a quest to fill my table with nutrient-dense, traditionally produced, whole foods.
+My journey into chocolate grew from an ongoing quest to fill my table with nutrient-dense, traditionally produced, whole foods of all sorts.
 I was having trouble finding chocolate that met my standards, so I decided to make it myself.

-The biggest challenge was finding a natural replacement for the refined sugar used in almost all chocolate, including high-end and organic chocolates (remember, organic does not mean unrefined).
-I had already made the switch to whole, unrefined cane sugar in my home kitchen and wondered if I could use it in chocolate as well.
+The biggest challenge and driving force was finding a more natural replacement for the refined sugar used in almost all chocolate, including high-end and organic chocolates (remember, organic does not mean unrefined).
+I had already made the switch to whole, unrefined cane sugar in my cooking and baking, and wondered if I could use it in chocolate as well.
 To test my idea, I bought a small chocolate grinding machine and started experimenting.
 The answer was clear: absolutely.

 Adding whole cane sugar to a batch of dark chocolate.

-While whole cane sugar is easy to find in most sugarcane-growing countries, but it takes effort to track it down here in the United States does not produce whole cane sugar (and most Americans are unaware of its benefits).
-For that reason, I source my whole cane sugar from Central America, the closest region producing it.
+Whole cane sugar is easy to find in most sugarcane-growing countries, but it takes effort to track it down here in the United States, which grows some sugarcane but only makes refined sugars.
+For that reason, I source most of my whole cane sugar from Central America, the closest region producing it.

 The Benefits of Whole Cane Sugar

 Whole cane sugar is simply dried sugarcane juice.
 Unlike most sugars you find in the grocery store, it is never spun in a centrifuge to remove its natural molasses content.
 That means it retains cane juice's full flavor and nutrients.
 It's sugar in whole-food form, and it's the only sweetener used in my chocolate.

 Unrefined cane sugars from India (left) and Paraguay (right).

 In addition to its nutritional benefits, whole cane sugar opens up new flavor possibilities.
 Unlike refined sugar, which is merely sweet, unrefined sugar has both sweetness and complex flavor.
-And like cacao, whole cane sugars from different regions taste different, allowing me to pair specific sugars with specific cocoa beans for enhanced flavors in the finished chocolate.
+And like cacao, whole cane sugars from different regions and producers taste different, allowing me to pair specific sugars with specific cacao beans for enhanced flavors in the finished chocolate.